World Of Winter 2026

 5 Must-See World of Winter Grand Rapids Locations

-- Sixth Street Park & Canal Park
+• Sixth Street Park & 555 Monroe

 If you want to see many of the main outdoor art exhibits, start in Ah-Nab-Awen Park.
 The two bridges and Ah-Nab-Awen Park are all easily within walking distance of each other.

-Our kids, ages 5 & 8, did surprisingly well walking for two hours in the cold, although they were definitely tired by the time we got back to the car.
+Last year, our kids, ages 5 & 8, did surprisingly well walking for two hours in the cold, although they were definitely tired by the time we got back to the car.

 For an easier experience, you may want to consider driving around to different locations or making multiple visits to the festival and seeing new areas each time.